DiamondLightSource/techui-builder/README.md

     > `extras` is optional, but allows any embedded screen to be added to make a summary screen e.g. combining all imgs, pirgs and ionps associated with a vacuum space.

 ## Generating Synoptic
-> [!WARNING]
-> Again, this is hardcoded to work for `example-synoptic/bl23b-services` so amend filepaths accordingly.

-`$ python example-synoptic/generate_synoptic.py`
+`$ create-gui /path/to/synoptic/techui.yaml`

-This generates the filled, top level blxxx-synoptic.bob and all component screens inside `ixx-services/services/data`.
+This generates a populated `index.bob` and individual component screens inside `ixx-services/synoptic/opis/`.

 ## Viewing the Synoptic

+In a terminal outside of the container:
 ```
 $ module load phoebus
-$ phoebus.sh -resource /path/to/blxxx-synoptic.bob
+$ phoebus.sh -resource /path/to/opis/index.bob
 ```